arangodb/docs/3.11/graphs-general-graphs-management.md

 ### Remove a Vertex

-Removes a vertex in collection *vertexCollectionName*
+Removes a vertex in collection `vertexCollectionName`.

 `graph.vertexCollectionName.remove(vertexId, options)`